xurei/shadertastic-doc/docs/effect-development/shader-syntax.md

 | `texture_rect`  | N/A            | `sampler2DRect` |
 | `sampler_state` | `SamplerState` | Metadata only   |

+Notes:
+- `float2x2` (rotation) matrix is supported by OBS-SL parser but not translated, only float3x3, 3x4 and 4x4 are usable.
-Note: despite the `string` type availability, there is no string-handling functions at all, and `int c = 'a';` is not a usable thing neither.
+- despite the `string` type availability, there is no string-handling functions at all, and `int c = 'a';` is not a usable thing neither.

 ### Operators